draiimon/Week4Project/README.md

 └── README.md           # Project documentation
 ```

-## CI/CD Pipeline
+## CI/CD Pipeline with AWS Integration

-This project includes a GitHub Actions workflow for continuous integration and deployment:
+This project includes a comprehensive GitHub Actions workflow that integrates with AWS services for continuous integration and deployment:

-1. **Build and Test**: Runs on every push and pull request
+1. **Build and Test**:
+   - Runs automatically on every push and pull request
-2. **Docker Build**: Creates and pushes a Docker image to Docker Hub
+   - Verifies code quality and functionality

+2. **AWS Integration**:
+   - Configures AWS credentials securely via GitHub Secrets
+   - Validates AWS resource access and permissions
+   - Prepares deployment artifacts for AWS

+3. **Docker Build and AWS ECR**:
+   - Creates optimized Docker images for deployment
+   - Pushes images to AWS Elastic Container Registry
+   - Tags images for version control and rollbacks

+4. **AWS CodeDeploy Integration**:
-3. **Deployment**: Automatically deploys to production from the main branch
+   - Automatically deploys to AWS infrastructure from the main branch
+   - Configures AWS resources using Infrastructure as Code
+   - Implements proper security protocols for AWS resources

+5. **AWS Monitoring Integration**:
+   - Sets up CloudWatch for application monitoring
+   - Configures alarms and notifications
+   - Enables logging and performance tracking

 ## License